peterjc/backports.lzma/README.md

 =====

-The expected usage is as follows if you want to prioritise the standard library prodived lzma if present:
+The expected usage is as follows if you want to prioritise the standard library provided lzma if present:

     try:
         import lzma